-Ribbon: Layout > Tools > Pan and Zoom (Ctrl+Shift+N)
+Where to Ribbon: Layout > Tools > Pan and Zoom

+find Pan and (Ctrl+Shift+N)

+Zoom

 Usage of Pan

 and ZoomThe Pan and Zoom window can be used

 for moving around and zooming into

 large diagrams.
 A typical scenario could

 be that an Analyst has created a diagram

 showing traceability from Solution

 Components back through detailed

 Requirements and User Stories and

 Processes up to the level of Business

 Goals.
 This diagram would typically be

 too large to view at the right resolution

 even on a large monitor.
 The Pan and

 Zoom window could be used to set the